 We do everything we can to support our students during their studies, so that they can go into rewarding careers.

-93% of our graduates are in work or further study six months after graduating (Destination of Leavers from Higher Education (DLHE) 2016/17).
+92% of our leaver are in work and/or study 15 months after the end of their course (Graduate Outcomes Survey 2017/18; First Degree responders from Mathematics).
 We caught up with some to see where their degrees had taken them.

 "Having decided that I wanted to do a placement year, I carried out research into all possible avenues.
 The Pharmaceutical Industry and more specifically a CRO was what excited me the most.
 The process of the clinical trials was something that I found interesting and I knew that working for a CRO would provide variety in my work.
 After then completing my placement I knew that this was definitely the industry for me, so I wanted to get back in as quickly as possible."

 "I currently work in London for a financial data provider.
 My first class Mathematics degree from Reading gave me freedom to apply to wherever I wanted and eventually led to me accepting my first choice job.

 Reading actually introduced me to this company, as I first heard about it through a Maths career event.
 The Careers centre then helped me to improve my application and guided me through the interview process, even giving me a mock interview when I didn't know what to expect.

 I'm really enjoying my time in London; it's an amazing city with so many possibilities.
 I'm looking to progress within the financial sector and hope to specialise in risk analysis in the future.

 My job is so much more than I ever expected it to be.
 Every two weeks I catch up with my manager and she takes note of my areas of interest.
 I'm currently in my final stages of training and will be responsible for my own clients by April.
 Mathematics at Reading help me build on my existing problem solving skills and create new analytic skills which have undoubtedly helped me progress in my current role.